The 'jungle boy' born in a bush who went from SIA steward to aspiring social worker

 NEW HEIGHTS, NEW LOWS

-At 15 years old, Mr Dino was reunified with his family, who had moved into a two-room rental flat in Tanglin Halt.
+At 15, Mr Dino was reunified with his family, who had moved into a two-room rental flat in Tanglin Halt.

 But squeezing into cramped quarters, tensions began to boil over and Mr Dino voluntarily went back to the children's home for his own safety.
 He would end up staying there until he found his first job.